Impact of Cosmic Filaments on Galaxy Morphological Evolution and Predictions of Early Cosmic Web Structure for Roman: Discussion

 \subsubsection{Galaxy Morphologies and Filaments}

-As expected, the morphology of galaxies depend primarily on their stellar mass.
-But we do also recover an important secondary role played by their cosmic web environments.
-Due to the action of gravity alone (i.e., in TNG50-Dark), at any given time, more massive DM halos are more elongated.
-The effect is particularly prominent in inner halos, which retain their prolate structures at later times despite outer halos becoming mostly spherical.
-This long-established result can be attributed to dissipationless DM falling anisotropically to the centers of halos and making them more triaxial or elongated in shape, while outer halos accrete more isotropically and are much more spherical \citep{BS05,Allgood06}.
+In addition to the internal mechanisms within galaxies, the external effect of mass accretion from the cosmic web also plays a sizable and complex role in determining the morphological properties of galaxies in TNG50.
+To first order, stellar mass and redshift are the primary determinants of galaxy morphology, but the nature of the host filament also has varying degrees of influence on several morphological properties.

-In stark contrast to the DM-only case, the inclusion of baryons results in both stars and halos becoming less prolate with increasing mass, and many fewer prolate structures forming at any given redshift.
-Many low-mass halos (and their central galaxies) at $z>1$ are prolate, which have DM-dominated cores due to early star formation episodes expelling most of the baryons from their cores \citep[e.g.,][]{ceverino15,tomassetti16}.
-With increasing mass accretion from the cosmic web, the baryonic component starts to dominate and accreting gas loses angular momentum and causes centrally concentrated star formation -- a process dubbed ``wet compaction'' \citep[e.g.,][]{DB14,Zolotov15,Tacchella16}.
-Thus, higher mass (${\logms}\gtrsim9.5$) galaxies lose their prolate shapes and instead form rotationally-supported disks or more spheroidal shapes.
-This is the general evolutionary sequence of galactic morphologies from low- to high-masses and from high- to low-redshifts that is seen in the zoom-in {\sc VELA} simulations as well \citep{Lapiner23}.
+Under the effect of gravity alone (i.e., in TNG50-Dark), more massive DM halos are more elongated.
+Inner halos are much more prolate than outer halos, which become mostly spherical at late times.
+This long-established result is due to dissipationless DM falling anisotropically to halo centers and making them more triaxial, while outer halos accrete more isotropically to form spheroids \citep{BS05,Allgood06}.
+The inclusion of baryons results in both stars and halos becoming less prolate as they become more massive, with spheroidal or disky structures dominating the population at most times \citep[see, e.g.,][]{Butsky16}.